outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 Elitist hiring often involves a code test before the applicant even gets to meet a member of the team, often without offering the applicant a chance to explain their work and reasoning.
 This allegedly vets out those that don't meet a given expected standard and keeps the calibre of the team intact.

-There are numerous problems with this.
+There are numerous problems with this:

 ### 2 Hours is Never 2 Hours
 Code tests never take 2 hours, 3 hours or whatever the recommended time is.
 By the time you set up the testing suite, linter and everything else you need you've easily used up most of that time.
 Applicants are never going to admit your 2-hour tech test took 10 hours so the cycle continues.

-As we mentioned before we want to reduce time commitments and anything above 2 hours is an unreasonable ask, and anything under 2 hours probably isn't testing for much.
+As we mentioned before, we want to reduce time commitments and anything above 3 hours in total (test included) is an unreasonable ask, and anything under an hour probably isn't testing for anything meaningful.

 ### Coding is Subjective
 There is no One True Path with coding.
 Coding is more like art than anything else, with lots of different ways to do the same thing that is subject to personal style and preference.
 Even with fairly clear instructions applicants can submit all sort of wild and wonderful solutions.

-The Elitist hiring process wants us to believe that there is The Best Code and that we can objectively assess this without bias but this is not true.
+The Elitist hiring process wants us to believe that there is *The Best Code* and that we can objectively assess this without bias but this is not true.
 The pass/fail criteria can vary wildly based on the tastes of the programmer reviewing the submission.

 ### You Can't Automate The Human Aspect Away
 There are many apps now that promise to find you the best applicants by offering online coding tests, but these often have nothing to do with the day to day requirements of the job.
 They easily turn away those that could be amazing at the role but are not well versed at these kinds of tests.
 They also don't allow room for conversation about approach and decision making.

 ### Coding Is One Aspect Of Being A Programmer
 Being a programmer doesn't just involve coding all day, you are often managing stakeholder expectations, mentoring and coaching others, breaking down projects and tasks into manageable chunks, contributing to meetings and processes and a whole host of other activities.
-Elitist hiring wants us to believe that our worth is determined only by our ability to code yet as business problems become more volatile, uncertain, complex and ambiguous [VUCA](https://fearlessorganization.com/) we are going to need much more emotionally intelligent people in our teams.
+Elitist hiring wants us to believe that our worth is determined only by our ability to code yet as business problems become more [volatile, uncertain, complex and ambiguous (VUCA)](https://fearlessorganization.com/) we are going to need much more emotionally intelligent people in our teams.

-If your hiring process starts with a coding test and not a conversation I'm going to instantly assume you place very little value in emotional skills and 'catalytic' skills (thanks [April Wensel](https://twitter.com/aprilwensel?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), the skills that make other things happen) and will avoid applying to your company.
+If your hiring process starts with a coding test and not a conversation it suggests your company places very little value in emotional intelligence and [catalytic skills](https://twitter.com/aprilwensel?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor which are essential developer skills in the modern VUCA workplace.
+This will no doubt drive away many talented individuals you actually need on your team.

 ## Compassionate Hiring Says: We Want To Get To Know You
 Compassionate hiring says we know that great programmers are more than the sum of their coding ability and we want to get to know them during the hiring process.